DONISTHORPE COLLIERY (SK 312143)

 By the 1970s, old goaf areas of the worked-out Main seam in the Oakthorpe area had been re-entered.
 This was to win the large quantities of slack and small coal which had been thrown into the wastes in the early years of working.
 The old goafs containing the small coal, by now well crushed, were worked longwall retreat.
 The recovered coal was sold as power station fuel.

 A Joy Continuous Miner machine was tried at Donisthorpe for headings in coal.
 This machine was worked on the American system of mining with a shuttle car carrying coal from the coal getting machine to a loading point on a conveyor belt.
 The machine was only suitable for thick seams, a feature of Donisthorpe Colliery, and there was at least some degree of success.
 A major drawback was that large quantities of small coal and slack were produced and the experiment at Donisthorpe was later terminated.

-Coal falling through the upper screen fell on to the lower screen, which had ½ inch diameter holes.
-Coal less than ½ inch size was delivered on to a conveyor belt by which it was transported to a 90 ton slack bunker.
+Coal falling through the upper screen fell onto the lower screen, which had ½ inch diameter holes.
+Coal less than ½ inch in size was delivered onto a conveyor belt by which it was transported to a 90 ton slack bunker.
 Coal passing over the lower deck screen was further classified by size and passed through two parallel dry cleaners.
 Leaving the dry cleaners the coal was delivered to overhead bunkers serving either railway wagons or road lorries.

 See Oakthorpe Colliery.

 Copyright © NMRS Records: Geoff Hayes CollectionReturn to previous page